code-reaper08/G-Card/README.md

 ## Phase 3 ....
 + ~~initiated npm and html2canvas was added as a dependency.~~
 + ~~download and share options are worked on.~~
++ Make Avatar url and organisations images png to get a nice screenshot.
++ Make a shareable link for sharing the website.